XC Race Bike Maintenance

 How often do you recommend having your bike for service?

 I would check my bike more or less thoroughly after every time I use it.
 At least I keep it clean after it has been used.
-Sometimes more thorough than others, but I alway inspect it while I hose it down.
+Sometimes more thorough than others, but I always inspect it while I hose it down.
 It avoids unexpected surprises.
 A full suspension bike have its links always in tension with twists and turns.
 So I always check the rear triangle for play after every ride.
 Using a torque wrench I keep it tight.
 Riding your bike with play in your rear triangle could potentially become expensive matter if you have to change bearings, bolts or in worst case chain- and seat stays.

 The other components that potentially may become very expensive to fix if not maintained properly is the suspension.
 Keep track of the amount of time spent on the bike and the number of kilometers rode.
 High-end suspension has a service interval between 100-150 hours of riding.
 Change at least oil every 100 hours (at the latest) and do a full suspension service (change of dust-seals, O-rings etc) in addition to oil change every 150 hours.
 This is applicable for both front and rear suspension.

+I would also consider to check the level of tube-less liquid on the tyres every now and then.
+This to make sure the tyres are as puncture-proof as possible at all times.
+I also mentioned the drive-train earlier.
+Check the chain often.
+A chain stretches with use and it is important to keep it tight for smooth shifting.
+I the chain has stretched more than 0.5mm, but less than 0.75mm, change the chain.
+You will then continue to use the same cassette.
 If the chain has stretched beyond 0.75mm, the chain and cassette need to be changed.
 Do not wait with this!
 If you change the cassette (i.e. if you want to change the gear ratio), you always have to change the chain as well.
 The chain and cassette wear and tear together.
 A new cassette and an old chain will never work well together.

 A 1x crank chain wheel will wear and tear faster than a 2x crank.
 Check the teeth on the chain wheel occasionally – they shouldn’t be too sharp or too deep.